 Ajay Chankramath - Team Topologies Advocate

-Ajay Chankramath is a seasoned technology leader with over three decades of experience in software engineering, platform strategy, and enterprise transformation.
-Currently serving as the Chief Technology Officer and Global Managing Director for Platform & Products at Brillio, Ajay leads the firm’s efforts to deliver engineering excellence across horizontal capabilities and vertical industry solutions.
-He has previously held senior leadership roles at globally respected organizations such as Thoughtworks, Oracle Marketing Cloud, Broadridge, and Xilinx, consistently driving innovation in developer experience, cloud-native platforms, and large-scale modernization programs.
+Ajay is the founder and CEO of Platfometrics, a niche platform engineering advocacy, consulting and education organization based out of the Southern Rocky Mountains region.
+He was previously the CTO and Global Managing Director for Platform & Products at Brillio, He has previously held senior leadership roles at globally respected organizations such as Thoughtworks, Oracle Marketing Cloud, Broadridge, and Xilinx, consistently driving innovation in developer experience, cloud-native platforms, and large-scale modernization programs.

 Ajay is widely recognized as an authority in platform engineering and AI-led transformation.
 He is the co-author of Effective Platform Engineering, a practitioner-focused book published by Manning Publications that explores the intersection of internal developer platforms, SRE, and GenAI.
 A frequent keynote speaker and contributor to global conferences and industry publications, Ajay is passionate about helping enterprises unlock business value through scalable, secure, and developer-friendly engineering platforms.
 His current work focuses on building intelligent platforms powered by observability, agentic AI, and domain-driven orchestration to enable high-velocity product development.